Tax Clinic IApplication to the Tax Clinic

 Each associate enrolled in Tax Clinic I is required to maintain office hours at the Clinic and to attend and participate in classroom instruction as scheduled throughout the term.
-Classroom instruction will focus on specific topics addressing the education and counseling of ESL persons relative to their rights and responsibilities under the Internal Revenue Code; ancillary preparation of federal, state, and local income tax returns for ESL persons; representation of low-income clients in tax controversies before the Internal Revenue Service; and law practice development and management.
+Classroom instruction will focus on specific topics addressing the education and counseling of ESL persons relative to their rights and responsibilities under the Internal Revenue Code; representation of low-income clients in tax controversies before the Internal Revenue Service; and law practice development and management.
 Classroom instruction will occur on the days and times and at the locations listed on the course schedule, or at the clinical offices as otherwise scheduled.
 A schedule of classroom instruction will be provided on the first day of class.

-You are required to maintain office hours at the Clinic for six (6) hours each week, AND to put in another six (6) hours into “nonclinical” work at the clinic.
-All told, by the conclusion of the semester, you must have input 84 clinical hours and 84 nonclinical hours to satisfy time requirements for this course.
+You are required to maintain office hours at the Clinic for approximately (20) hours each week.
+All told, by the conclusion of the semester, you must have input 280 hours to satisfy time requirements for this course.
 Any student who fails to satisfy these strict hours requirements will receive a grade of “F” for this class.
-Choose a time slot on the sign-up chart to be available for clients during the Clinic’s regular business hours, i.e., between 9 AM and 4 PM, Monday through Friday.
 Clinic hours begin during the first week of class.

-Important: You must record your clinic and non-clinic hours at the front desk each day you are here.
+Important: You must record your clinic hours in the designated sign-up sheet each day you are here.
 If you fail to do so, you will be responsible to make up unrecorded hours even if you worked them.
-Merely completing the requisite 168 hours of clinical time is not enough to warrant a good grade in this course.
+Merely completing the requisite 280 hours of clinical time is not enough to warrant a good grade in this course.

 Office Dress Code